 From classy Petoskey, to historic and family-friendly Mackinac Island, and laid-back Traverse City and the Sleeping Bear Dunes, there's a city Up North to appeal to whatever kind of travelers you and your family are.
 Gorgeous lake-front views, quaint shops, water sports galore, this is Pure Michigan at its best.

-If you want the best of all of the above, check out Glen Arbor, Michigan, just outside of Traverse City.
+If you want the best of all of the above, check out charming Glen Arbor and Leland, Michigan, just outside of Traverse City.

 Midwest Road Trip: The Motor City: Detroit